 DU's Voices of Discovery dialogues are modeled on the 20+ year-old, award-winning program at the University of Michigan.
 Based on extensions of Allport's Contact Hypothesis, the program brings together small, diverse groups (no more than 20 participants per group) to engage in honest, reflective, face-to-face dialogue around a particular set of group identities (e.g., gender, race/ethnicity) and/or diversity-related topics (worldview, perceptions in the media, etc).
 The program consists of five weekly sessions (two hours per week) held during the middle of the quarter, led by a pair of trained facilitators, usually graduate students.

 A recent multi-year, national research study has demonstrated the efficacy of intergroup dialogue for engaging these social issues and developing critical thinking skills.
-(See Program History & Research.)
+(See Voices of Discovery: context.)
 Regular national employer surveys (e.g., NACE) also note their need for college graduates with strong communication skills and experience working in groups and across difference.

-For the 2012-13 school year, we hope to extend Voices to winter and spring quarters.
+We hope to extend Voices to multiple quarters.
 We typically have one section focus on gender, and attempt to offer sections highlighting race/ethnicity, sexual orientation, faith/religion, ability and other salient identities.
 (Please note that specific offerings vary by quarter based on facilitator availability, student/faculty interest and current events; we cannot guarantee any particular topic or time will "make.")
 With advance notice, we may also be able to coordinate groups focused on other specific identities or issues, or perhaps collaborate on an adaptation for your entire class/cohort of students.

 As a faculty participant, you: